fellowship/upskill_challenges_02/Spam or Ham/README.md

 Your submission should be a single zip file named **yourfirstname_yourlastname_NLP.csv** containing the following:

 - Your **predictions** for test set: A CSV of the corresponding predictions.
-- Your **trainding** data set: A csv of the training set used in the jupiter notebook
+- Your **training** data set: A csv of the training set used in the jupiter notebook
 - Your **notebook**: Notebook should be downloaded as .ipynb